pechyony/lane-detection/writeup.md

 </center>
 <br>

-D. We create a continuous line that connects minimal and maximal x and y points of the line segments in the previously found most common range of slopes.
+**Step 4.** We create a continuous line that connects minimal and maximal x and y points of the line segments in the previously found most common range of slopes.
 If the absolute value of the slope of the new continuous line is still in [0.55,0.75] range then we add this line to the list of lane line candidates.
 <br>
 <center>
 <img src="./writeup_images/left_candidate_lines.jpg" width="427" height="240" />